How Much Tax Do You Pay on KES 150,000 in Kenya

 Monthly Salary Scenario

-This uses real KRA rates Jan 2024 after personal relief.
-First KES 28,800 stays tax-free, with rates rising to 35% on higher bands.
+This uses 2026 KRA rates after personal relief.
+The first KES 24,000 of tax is offset by personal relief, with rates rising to 35% on higher bands.

-Statutory deductions like NHIF rates 2024 cap at KES 1,800 for this income.
-NSSF covers Tier I and II, while housing levy is 1.5% each from employee and employer.
+SHIF is 2.75% of gross with no cap, so KES 4,125 at this income.
+NSSF covers Tier I and II, while the housing levy is 1.5% each from employee and employer.

 One-Time Bonus Scenario